sidkshatriya/me/004-A-debugger-is-born.md

 However, does that mean that like LLVM we are forever stuck with C/C++ for a foundational piece of debugging software like `rr`?

-**No**. the `rd` port of `rr` to Rust is my attempt to change that inevitability.
+**No**.
+The `rd` port of `rr` to Rust is my attempt to change that inevitability.
 I've been obsessed by reverse-debugging for some time.
 I also believe that often the best way to learn something really well is to re-do it in some way.
 The `rd` port has been the expression of my love affair with the record-and-replay paradigm of debugging.
 I'm very happy that I've been able to come so far.
 Many times I thought I should give up -- I've documented my experiences while porting `rr` to Rust in the previous blogs that I linked above.

 This port has been a long and lonely journey so far but I think `rd` has reached a stage that end-users can use it.
 Hopefully now that this project has reached this milestone, other developers can play around with it too and give feedback and contribute.